 Many terms are used to describe different styles of tango, such as tango milonguero, tango apilado, tango Villa Urquiza, estilo del centro, estilo del barrio, tango de salon, tango fantasia, and tango Nuevo, etc.

 The fundamental cause of stylistic differences lies in the human psychology.
-People who are feeling-oriented incline to personal experience and inward feelings.
+People who are feeling-oriented incline to personal experience and inward emotions.
 These dancers, of whom many are milongueros, have developed the milonguero style, which is danced in a close embrace with slight leaning (apilado) against each other, using simple and compact steps.
 Such dancers often dance at the clubs in downtown Buenos Aires where the floors are crowded - hence the term estilo del centro, or downtown style.
 Milonguero style features the embrace.

 From 1955 to 1983 Argentina was ruled by a succession of military juntas whose policies discouraged social tango.
 Curfews were enforced and people were under routine checks for their records.
 Many were arrested or simply disappeared for aligning with the previous Peronist regime.
 As a result, people stopped dancing socially and tango went underground.
 The absence of social tango during this period gave tango fantasia an opportunity to take the stage.
 When the military rule ended in 1983, it was this style that led the revival of tango.
 (See Tango: Historical and Cultural Impacts.)